Anivice/80386-ASM/README.md

-# Dumb Shit Guide to Intel 80386 Assembly
+# Fool's Guide to Intel 80386 Assembly

-Welcome to Dumb Shit Guide Intel 80386 assembly!
+Welcome to Fool's Guide to Intel 80386 assembly!
 This resource provides a comprehensive walkthrough for writing functional Intel 80386 code in both Real Mode and Protected Mode (Seriously, it really is a tutorial, I'm not even kidding here).